 Press the search button again to close the search bar.

-You can discard individual sites from the history by pressing the trashcan button next to the relevant item in the list.
-To discard all items in the history, press the red trashcan icon at the top-left of the screen.
+To discard all items in the history, press the red Clear All button at the bottom-left of the screen.

 Press the Clear button if you really want to discard your browsing history – this operation cannot be undone.
 Press Cancel if you decide to keep the history.